2001 Peugeot 406 SV D9 3.0 V6

 Mostly electronic faults (thank you VDO), and mechanical as well.

-If you like to throw your money away into a total black hole, with no return or satisfaction, please buy this car.
+If you like to throw your money away, into a big black hole called European engineering, with no return or satisfaction - then you should buy this car.

-I had it for one year, low mileage example, and it was nothing but trouble.
+I had it for one year, a low mileage example, and it was nothing but never-ending trouble and frustration.

 Very fast and a pleasure to drive, but totally unreliable.